 Cerebral palsy cases can be quite lengthy, with several months or even years before a settlement is reached.
 The reasons for this is manifold to ensure every process and paperwork necessary are gathered and filed correctly.

-Once you decide to move forward with your cerebral palsy lawsuit, the attorneys at Oshman & Mirisola will begin to work diligently on your case.
+Once you decide to move forward with your cerebral palsy lawsuit, the attorneys at The Oshman Firm will begin to work diligently on your case.
 In addition to gathering evidence, we will issue a complaint to the defending party that details the reason for the medical malpractice lawsuit.
 The defendant will have 30 days to respond to this notice.

 Thirty days after the complaint has been issued, the pre-trial process begins.
 During this phase of litigation, we will meet with the defendant’s attorney to see if a settlement can be reached out of court.
 If an agreement cannot be made, then the litigation will continue to trial.
 It’s important to keep in mind that the pre-trial process is often the longest phase.